-Information provided by eligible students is summarized for each student and particularly noteworthy achievements are highlighted.
-Examples of highlighted activities include national leadership role, local leadership with major time commitment, 70+ hours of service to a single organization, major awards (e.g. Gold Humanism, NIH T35 grant), invitation to serve on important school committees (e.g. Academic Status Committee), peer-review publications, and national presentations.
+Information provided by eligible students is summarized for each student on a slide and particularly noteworthy achievements are highlighted.
+Examples of highlighted activities include national leadership roles, local leadership with major time commitment, significant service, major awards (e.g. Gold Humanism, NIH T35 grant), invitation to serve on important school committees (e.g. Academic Status Committee), peer-review publications, and national presentations.

 *Class ranking is determined as soon as the final grades have been submitted (typically 5 weeks after the final clerkship).
 Students who are off-cycle and only missing one clerkship grade, will be considered for eligibility but students missing more than one clerkship grade at the time of the class ranking, will not be eligible.